 Bringing a gourmet element to our trips was my former business partner's passion.
 He created an amazing menu that was both easy to pack and delicious.
 Over the years we have really fine-tuned our wilderness cuisine.
 We now sell it to the general public under our "Adventure Appetites" brand.
 Pairing Alaska's landscapes and campsites with incredible food is a key factor in our success.

 Almost everyone asks about wild bears and how to observe them from a safe distance and how to avoid any negative encounters.
 My guides encourage campsite conversations, and guests will ask all sorts of questions about Alaska.
 One thing is for sure, if you travel with me as a guide, you will hear my thoughts on the proposed Pebble Mine and oil development in the Arctic National Wildlife Refuge!

 1% For the Plant is a global network of over 1200 businesses who donate at least 1% of annual sales to sustainable initiatives through qualified non-profit organizations.
 In 2015, we met a $10,000+ contribution with donations to the Alaska Center for the Environment, Trout Unlimited, and Crooked Trails and their efforts to rebuild Nepal after the earthquake of 2015.

 I really want guests to walk away completely awestruck by Alaska and their experience with us.
 I want them to see the value in wilderness and solitude, to feel the catharsis of disconnecting from our hyper-connected world.
-I'm most grateful when a satisfied guest emails me after a trip and says that he or she is having a hard time concentrating at work due to "post-Alaska euphoria."
-That's when I know I've done my job well!
+I am most grateful when a satisfied guest emails me after a trip and says that he or she is having a hard time concentrating at work due to post-Alaska euphoria.
+Then I know I have done a good job!